celinevo/celinevo/README.md

-`Celine Vogel`
+# Hello there I am Celine!

-__I am a student in the Web Development Bootcamp and I am born in Neuendettelsau.__
+__I am a student in the Web Development Bootcamp.__

-# How old are you?
+## How old are you?
 I am 22 years old.

-# Where do you live?
+## Where do you live?
 I live in Nürnberg.

+## What are your hobbys?
+- hiking
+- reading
+- spending quality time with my family and friends

-# How are your pets called?
+## How are your pets called?
 - Coco
 - Cairo
 - Cono